 Step 1 - Apply to Whatcom Community College

-Students must be enrolled at WCC and have an active student identification number (SID) in order to apply to the chemical dependency professional program and pay related fees.
-You must be at least 18 years old by the start of chemical dependency professional program classes to be accepted into the chemical dependency professional program.
+Students must be enrolled at WCC and have an active student identification number (SID) in order to apply to the substance use disorder professional program and pay related fees.
+You must be at least 18 years old by the start of substance use disorder professional program classes to be accepted into the substance use disorder professional program.

 Step 2 - Find your math and English starting point